 - 5 Sites for Royalty free stock images for Commercial use

-It is good practice to check the option Organize my uploads into month and year based folders.
-If you check it, WordPress will create a new folder every month under Uploads folder and stores your images in that folder.
+It is good practice to check the option Organize my uploads into month and year-based folders.
+If you check it, WordPress will create a new folder every month under the Uploads folder and store your images in that folder.
 Otherwise, all your images will be stored in the Uploads folder.